ImNotDarren/PAFEventsDetection/README.md

-The training set in the 1st stage consists of 730 records, extracted from the Holter records from 12 AF patients (5PAF patients) and 42 non-AF patients (usually including other abnoremal and normal rhythms).
+The training set in the 1st stage consists of 730 records, extracted from the Holter records from 12 AF patients (5PAF patients) and 42 non-AF patients (usually including other abnormal and normal rhythms).

 The training set in the 2nd stage consists of 706 records from 37 AF patients (18 PAF patients) and 14 non-AF patients.